Smithsonian/cheby_checker/tests/README_tests.md

 # cheby_checker tests go in this directory

-[//]: # (TODO: 5 tests failing.)
+[//]: # (TODO: 2 tests failing.
+From `mpcpp` being unavailable. cf. Dockerfile:59)

-[//]: # (    The first three are from reboundx and may be fixable via https://github.com/dtamayo/reboundx/issues/26, or more probably https://github.com/dtamayo/reboundx/issues/39)
+[//]: # (    MAY NOT BE ACTIVE BUGS ANY LONGER: The first three are from reboundx and may be fixable via https://github.com/dtamayo/reboundx/issues/26, or more probably https://github.com/dtamayo/reboundx/issues/39)
-[//]: # (    The latter two are from mpcpp being unavailable. cf. Dockerfile:59)

 ## 2022 : MJP: The following are WIP, attempting to get tests to pass...